 Refer to our FAQ for more specific answers.

 Yes, home brewing is legal in India.
 But you need to follow three golden rules:

 - No commercial activity/sale

 - No crossing of state boundaries.

 Alcohol is primarily regulated by the State Excise Department.
-Most states have excise department website where you can get more details on the regulations and taxes.
-As long as you don’t live in a dry state (Gujarat, Bihar, Nagaland etc.) and stockpile less than permissible limits you are safe.
+Most states have an excise department website where you can get more details on the regulations and taxes.
+As long as you don’t live in a dry state (Gujarat, Bihar, Nagaland, etc.) and stockpile less than permissible limits you are safe.